-The idea behind setting your ISO high is to enable a faster shutter speed so that you can get higher-quality and sharper images.
+The idea behind setting your ISO high is to enable a faster shutter speed.
+That way you you can get sharper images of a higher quality.

-The shorter the amount of time that the shutter of your camera is open, the less movement can happen during the capture of an image.
+The shorter the amount of time that you shutter is open, the less movement can happen during the capture of a scene.

 Set the fastest shutter speed possible to maximise sharpness.
-For example, if you want to take an silhouetted image of your subjects jumping, a fast shutter speed is necessary to freeze the action.
+If you want to take a silhouette image of your subjects jumping, use a fast shutter speed.
+It will freeze the action.